 The Jewish studies minor is open to any student interested in the many dimensions of Jewish life, religion, and culture, from ancient times to the present.
 It will also interest students who wish to study cultures and civilizations in which thinking about Jews and Judaism played an important role: Christianity, Islam, or modernity, for example.
 Because of its interdisciplinary nature, the Jewish studies minor offers students access to a broad array of humanities and social sciences disciplines.

 Requirements for the Minor

 The Jewish Studies Program does not currently offer a major.
-However, students interested in designing a major in Jewish studies may petition to do so as a interdisciplinary studies major.
+However, students interested in designing a major in Jewish studies may petition to do so as an interdisciplinary studies major.
 Such proposals, designed in consultation with a faculty advisor, should be submitted before the end of a student's sophomore year.
-Contact Dean John Bader in the Office of Academic Advising for more information.
+Contact the Office of Academic Advising for more information.